Frank Farrell (rugby league)

 Francis Michael "Bumper" Farrell (16 September 1917 – 23 April 1985) was an Australian premiership winning and international representative rugby league footballer.
 A prop forward, his long club career with the Newtown Bluebags was from 1938 to 1951 with four Test appearances for the Australian national side between 1946 and 1948.

-Outside of football he was a policeman in the New South Wales force; he rose through the ranks and was stationed in Sydney's tough inner-city suburbs, where he earned a reputation as a feared and revered detective in the Vice Squad.
+Farrell also served as a policeman in the New South Wales force; where he earned a divisive reputation as a detective in the Vice Squad.

 Early life

-Farrell was the great-grandson of an Irish convict named Patrick Farrell who was transported to Sydney in 1837 for stealing a pig.
+Farrell was the great-grandson of Irish convict Patrick Farrell, who was transported to Sydney in 1837 for stealing a pig.
 His father, Sydney-born Reginald Francis Farrell (1889–1983), was a jeweller, while his mother, Scottish-born Margaret Theresa Wynne (1886–1977) was an ironing lady.
 His parents were married in 1913.
 Frank, their second child, was born at St. Margaret's Hospital in Surry Hills, an inner suburb of Sydney.
-He was brought up in the tough Sydney inner city suburbs of Redfern, Tempe, Arncliffe and Marrickville.
+He was brought up in Redfern, Tempe, Arncliffe and Marrickville.
 Frank was educated at Patrician Brothers' school, Redfern and Marist College Kogarah, and remained a committed Roman Catholic throughout his life.

 Frank Farrell married Phyllis Dorothy Read (1912–1981) on 11 November 1944 and the couple had two sons and two daughters.